Author name: Marilyn

 Aunt Carlotta and Uncle Enrico

-Carlotta Gallo Margutti and Enrico Margutti, Venice 1907 Parents of Albert von Margutti This photo was found among Lisette’s things.
+Carlotta Gallo Margutti and Enrico Margutti, Abbazia, 1907 Parents of Albert von Margutti This photo was found among Lisette’s things.
 The back is inscribed in French, “Best wishes from your Aunt Charlotte and your Uncle Henri.”
 This picture was taken in the 40th year of their marriage.
-Very rough translation of the wedding announcement (from …
+Very rough translation of the wedding announcement (from

 Aunt Carlotta and Uncle Enrico Read More »